Illinois Country: Exploration and settlement

 The first French explorations of the Illinois Country were in the first half of the 17th century, led by explorers and missionaries based in Canada. Étienne Brûlé explored the upper Illinois country in 1615 but did not document his experiences.
 Joseph de La Roche Daillon reached an oil spring at the northeasternmost fringe of the Mississippi River basin during his 1627 missionary journey.

 In 1669–70, Father Jacques Marquette, a missionary in French Canada, was at a mission station on Lake Superior, when he met native traders from the Illinois Confederation.
 He learned about the great river that ran through their country to the south and west.
 In 1673–74, with a commission from the Canadian government, Marquette and Louis Jolliet explored the Mississippi River territory from Green Bay to the Arkansas River, including the Illinois River valley.
 In 1675, Marquette returned to found a Jesuit mission at the Grand Village of the Illinois.
 Over the next decades missions, trade posts, and forts were established in the region.
 By 1714, the principal European, non-native inhabitants were Canadien fur traders, missionaries and soldiers, dealing with Native Americans, particularly the group known as the Kaskaskia.
 The main French settlements were established at Kaskaskia, Cahokia, and Sainte Genevieve.
 By 1752, the population had risen to 2,573.

-From the 1710s to the 1730s, the Fox Wars between the French, French allied tribes and the Meskwaki (Fox) Native American tribe occurred in what is now northern Illinois, southern Wisconsin, and Michigan, in particular, over the fur trade.
+From the 1710s to the 1730s, the Fox Wars between the French, French allied tribes and the Meskwaki people occurred in what is now northern Illinois, southern Wisconsin, and Michigan, in particular, over the fur trade.
 During the conflict, in what is now McLean County, Illinois, French and allied forces won a consequential battle against the Meskwaki in 1730.